-Sound speed depends on the temperature and pressure, which vary with depth, and a ray of sound always bends towards the region of lower propagation speed, obeying the Snell's law.
-In shallow water, both the temperature and pressure are constant, and so is the sound speed.
+Sound speed depends on the temperature and pressure, which vary with depth, and a ray of sound always bends towards the region of lower propagation speed, obeying Snell's law.
+In shallow water, both the temperature and the pressure are constant, and so is the sound speed.
 As the depth increases, the temperature starts to decrease, but the weight of the water above is still not significant enough to considerably change the pressure.
 The sound speed thus decreases in the region called the main thermocline.
-After some depth, the temperature reaches the constant level of 4°C, and from there on, the sound speed increases with pressure.
+After a certain depth, the temperature reaches the constant level of 4 C, and from there on the sound speed increases with pressure.
 When a source launches a beam of rays, each ray will follow a slightly different path, and a receiver placed at some distance will observe multiple signal arrivals.
 Note that a ray traveling over a longer path may do so at a higher speed, thus reaching the receiver before a direct, stronger ray.
-This phenomenon results in a non-minimum-phase channel response.
+This phenomenon results in a nonminimum-phase channel response.

 The first approach to modeling multipath propagation is a deterministic one, which provides an exact solution for the acoustic field strength in a given system geometry with a given sound speed profile.
 Because of computational complexity, approximate solutions are often used instead of the exact ones.
 An approximation that is suitable for frequencies of interest to acoustic communication systems is based on ray tracing.
-A widely-used package Bellhop is available online [32] (see also [33], [34]).
-Fig.7 illustrates a ray-trace obtained for a transmitter placed inside the circle to the left.
+A widely-used package, Bellhop, is available online [15.32] (see also [15.33, 34]).
+Figure 15.7 illustrates a ray-trace obtained for a transmitter placed inside the circle to the left.
 Lighter colors in this figure indicate locations of higher received signal strength.
 If a receiver is placed at some distance away from the transmitter in this field, the signal strength will vary depending upon the exact location.
-In other words, two receivers (e.g. two circles to the right) placed at the same distance away from the transmitter, may experience propagation conditions that are quite different.
+In other words, two receivers (e.g., two circles to the right) placed at the same distance away from the transmitter, may experience propagation conditions that are quite different.
 In this example, shadowing is caused by ray bending in deep water.
 In shallow water with constant sound speed, signal strength can be calculated using simple geometrical considerations.
 Alternating constructive/destructive combining of multiple reflections will now form pockets of strong/weak signal reception.
-In either case, multipath effects make the signal strength location.
+In either case, multipath effects make the signal strength location dependent, i.e., different from the value predicted by the basic propagation loss (15.1).
+If the transmitter or receiver were to move through this frozen-in-time acoustic field, the received signal strength would be perceived as varying.
+In practice, of course, neither the channel geometry nor the environmental parameters are frozen, and small disturbances cause the signal strength to vary in time even if there is no intentional motion of the transmitter or receiver.